College Policies and Notices

 Student Complaint Procedures

 Citrus College wants to ensure that all students are afforded fair and equitable treatment in the application of the District procedures and regulations.
 Students who believe that there has been a violation or misapplication of the regulations in the college catalog, board policies, operating procedures, or who feel they have been denied due process may file a complaint.
-Please complete the
+The Student Complaint Process webpage provides details.

 Student Rights and Privacy Act